Getting Government Involved

 Australia has three tiers of government - federal, state and local government.
 Local government works at a community level through local councils and most directly affects people on a day to day basis.
 Councils operate independently, deciding what local services they will provide.
 In the area of planning and development, their decisions are often subject to state government advice and direction.

 Local council is responsible for the local environment, roads, footpaths, town planning, parks, libraries, social planning, waste management and many other services.
 Actual services will vary between council areas, depending on their location, size and population.

-Mostly though, local roads are managed by the local council and main or arterial roads are managed by the State Government’s Department of Planning, Transport and Infrastructure (DPTI).
+Mostly though, local roads are managed by the local council and main or arterial roads are managed by the State Government’s Department of Infrastructure and Transport (DIT).
 If you don’t know the status of the roads you are involved with, ask your local council or check online.
 If your project involves a local road then you will need to contact your local council.
 To find your local council click here .